 25 percent deposit required at time of booking

 ***2017 Permits are still available.
 Inquire now on your dates***

 ****BOOKING 2018 Inca Trail Permits NOW****

 We are now taking bookings for the 2018 Inca Trail to Machu Picchu.
-In 2017, the 4-Day Inca Trail permits sold out for May through August within days of going on sale.
-Permits will go on sale for 2018 in December 2017.
-When you pre-book with us, we guarantee our staff will be at the Cusco permit office the day the permits go on sale, insuring you will get your permits for your requested date!
+In 2017, the 4-Day Inca Trail permits sold out for May through August within weeks of going on sale.
+Permits will go on sale for the 2018 season on October 1 2017.

 4-Day Classic Inca Trail Trek to Machu Picchu